Tokyo Olympics chief set to quit over sexist remarks in another blow to the Games

 The 83-year-old Mori, a former Japanese prime minister, sparked a global outcry with sexist comments that women talk too much, which he made during an Olympic committee meeting.

-Mori has apologised for his comments but has so far refused to resign, despite growing calls for him to step down.
+Mori has apologised for his comments but has so far not resigned despite growing calls for him to step down.

-His resignation less than six months before the Summer Olympics are scheduled to begin would raise new doubts over the viability of holding the postponed Games this year.
+His resignation less than six months before the Summer Olympics are scheduled to begin are likely to raise new doubts over the viability of holding the postponed Games this year.

 Games officials are already struggling with how to hold a safe Olympics, with tens of thousands of athletes and possibly spectators, during the coronavirus pandemic.

-Mori’s controversial comments were out of question, said Kawabuchi, former Japan Football Association president, however, he said wants Mori to play a consulting role in the Games to help make the event a success.
+Kawabuchi, who has represented Japan in football at the 1964 Olympics and is a former Japan Football Association president, said he wants Mori to play a consulting role in the Games to help make the event a success.

-Kawabuchi represented Japan in football at the 1964 Tokyo Olympics and helped Japan co-host the 2002 FIFA World Cup with South Korea.
+Later on Friday, the Tokyo Olympics organising committee, which has not officially commented on Mori’s resignation, plans to hold a meeting of its council and executive board, followed by a press conference.

-Later on Friday, the Tokyo Olympic organising committee, which has not officially commented on Mori’s resignation, plans to hold a meeting of its council and executive board, followed by a press conference.
+Mori will explain his position at Friday’s meeting, Japanese Olympics Minister Seiko Hashimoto told parliament, referring to a phone call with Mori.

-Having initially said it considered the matter closed with Mori’s initial apology, the International Olympic Committee branded his remarks “completely inappropriate.”
+Hashimoto said the government would continue to work with other parties including the International Olympic Committee, to prepare for the event based on Olympic principles.

 Our Standards: The Thomson Reuters Trust Principles.